MarkusMas/meta-shelly-gen2/README.md

 All the above buttons are also available for "SWITCH 1 ..."

 #### Lables
 - SWITCH 0: contains the current status of the channel including power status (ON/OFF), power consumption (Wattage), current (Amps) and voltage (Volt) .
 For example: "SWITCH 0: ON 50W 2A 228.6V".
-Also, each time a key is pressed, the actual switching state of the relay is displayed for a fraction of a second.
+Also, each time a button is pressed, the actual switching state of the relay is displayed for a fraction of a second.
 For example "SWITCH 0: TURNED ON", "SWITCH 0: STAYS ON", etc.

 The above label is also available for "SWITCH 1"